The best TV shows to stream on Amazon Prime Video Singapore July 2020

 Essentially, The Grand Tour represents the presenters from Top Gear giving the BBC a great big middle finger.
 Unwilling to have their unique (often politically incorrect) creativity stifled by a dour public service broadcaster, Jeremy Clarkson, Richard Hammond and James May hooked up with Amazon and took their automobile-based shenanigans out on the road.

 The end result is a familiar format, a mix of pre-recorded television films and live-audience segments presented in a large tent to an audience of about 300 people.
-And, as always, this is a pretty hilarious concoction of weird challenges taken on the members of our triumvirate, along with (slightly) more serious critiques of the hottest cars available to super-rich racing enthusiasts.
+And, as always, this is a pretty hilarious concoction of weird challenges taken on by the members of our triumvirate along with (slightly) more serious critiques of the hottest cars available to super-rich racing enthusiasts.
 Trust me, even if you have only a passing interest in four-wheeled conveyances, the A1 banter will keep you hooked.

-Now here’s a no-brainer watch for fans of The Gilmore Girls.
+Now here’s a no-brainer watch for fans of Gilmore Girls.
 This period comedy-drama series, also created by Amy Sherman-Palladino, has been showered with Golden Globes and other awards since airing late last year.
 As you’ve probably already surmised, it centres on Miriam “Midge” Maisel.
-She’s a housewife living the 1950’s dream, thanks to a schmick apartment in New York’s Upper West Side, two kids and a (hackish) comedian hubby.
+She’s a housewife living the 1950’s dream, thanks to a wonderful apartment in New York’s Upper West Side, two kids and a (hackish) comedian hubby.
 However, that safe reality soon gets thrown into disarray, and Midge discovers a hidden talent for stand-up comedy.

-A fish-out-of-water quest to make a name for herself ensues and Midge is whisked from comfortable Upper West Side living down into the edgy nightclubs and cafes of Greenwich Village.
+A fish-out-of-water quest to make a name for herself ensues and Midge is whisked from comfortable Upper West Side down into the edgy nightclubs and cafes of Greenwich Village.
 She definitely has the raw talent to earn herself a spot on the Tonight Show couch but standing in her way are disapproving Jewish parents, a colourful cast of industry frenemies and the sexism of the era.
 Nevertheless, Midge is effortlessly charming and watching her make jaws drop is indeed marvellous TV.

-A truly terrifying vision of an alternate timeline, The Man in the High Castle imagines what the world would be like under the boot heel of a thousand year Reich.
+A truly terrifying vision of an alternate timeline, The Man in the High Castle imagines what the world would be like under the boot heel of a thousand-year Reich.
 In this Philip K. Dick inspired dystopia, 1960’s America is nowhere near united.
 Hitler’s goosestepping hordes control everything east of Oklahoma, all land west of Idaho belongs to Japan and a vertical stripe of neutral zone runs through the Rockies.